ABRG-Models/morphologica/README.install.mac.md

 #### glfw3

-The modern OpenGL code in morphologica requires the GL-window managing library GLFW3 and only compiles if GLFW3 is present.
+The modern OpenGL code in morphologica requires the GL-window managing library GLFW3.
 Compile it like
 this:

 ```